rVnPower/Algorithms/README.md

-# Alogorithms
+# Algorithms
-A collection of algorithms that I learned.
+### A collection of algorithms that I learned.

+Contains Bubble Sort

+Written in Python and JavaScript